 TIPS:

-FACT – A flexible working request can only be made once every 12 months
+FACT – A flexible working request can be made twice every 12 months

 TIPS:

-▪️ The rule about only applying for flexible working every 12 months does not apply if your employer has not followed the required steps and/or has dismissed your request unfairly – in this case, you should be given a chance to reapply without having to wait a further 12 months.
+– The rule about applying for flexible working twice every 12 months does not apply if your employer has not followed the required steps and/or has dismissed your request unfairly – in this case, you should be given a chance to reapply without having to wait a further 12 months.

 FACT – You may have a claim if your request is denied